TheBlueOwls/challenge-azure-data-engineer-take-home/README.md

 Write SQL queries against your Gold layer tables.
 These should be compatible with Spark SQL or T-SQL.
 For each query, include a brief comment explaining your approach.

-### Query 1 — Revenue Trend Analysis with Ranking
+### Query 1 — Revenue Trend Analysis with Ranking (Required)

 For each product category, calculate monthly revenue (price + freight_value) and rank categories within each month by revenue.
 Then for the top 5 categories by overall revenue, show their month-over-month revenue growth percentage and a 3-month rolling average of revenue.
 Only include months where the category had at least 10 transactions.

 **Expected output columns:** `product_category_name, year, month, monthly_revenue, monthly_rank, mom_growth_pct, rolling_3m_avg_revenue`

-### Query 2 — Seller Performance Scorecard
+### Query 2 — Seller Performance Scorecard (Stretch)

 Build a seller scorecard that ranks sellers on a composite score.
-For each seller, calculate late delivery rate (percentage of orders where `is_late_delivery = true`), average `days_delivery_vs_estimate`, total revenue, and order count.
-Compute a percentile rank for each metric across all sellers (higher is better — invert ranking for late delivery rate and `days_delivery_vs_estimate` so lower values get higher percentiles).
+For each seller, calculate: late delivery rate (percentage of orders where `is_late_delivery = true`), average `days_delivery_vs_estimate`, total revenue, and order count.
+Compute a percentile rank for each metric across all sellers — invert the ranking for `late_delivery_rate` and `avg_days_vs_estimate` so that lower values yield higher percentiles.
 Only include sellers with at least 20 orders.
-Create a `composite_score` as a weighted average: on-time delivery percentile 40%, delivery speed percentile 30%, revenue percentile 30%.
+Compute a `composite_score` as a weighted average: on-time delivery percentile (40%), delivery speed percentile (30%), revenue percentile (30%).

 **Expected output columns:** `seller_id, seller_state, total_orders, total_revenue, late_delivery_rate, avg_days_vs_estimate, on_time_pctl, speed_pctl, revenue_pctl, composite_score, overall_rank`

+> Query 1 is required.
+Query 2 is a stretch goal — attempt it if time allows, and don't let it crowd out the pipeline work.

 ---

 ## Part 5 — README & Technical Decisions (Weight: 15%)

-Include a brief README (1–2 pages) covering:
+Include a brief README (1–2 pages) in your submission covering:

 - Your technical decisions and the reasoning behind them
 - How you handled API failures and what your retry/resilience strategy is
 - Assumptions you made and any trade-offs you weighed
-- What you'd change or add for a production deployment on Azure/Fabric (scheduling, monitoring, CI/CD, security, cost optimization)
+- What you would change or add for a production deployment on Azure or Microsoft Fabric (scheduling, monitoring, CI/CD, security, cost optimisation)

 Be specific rather than generic.
-We value concrete reasoning over buzzwords.
+A concrete explanation of one real decision — and what you considered before making it — is worth more than a list of buzzwords.

 ---